Hengle/Nexus-Security.github.io/content/posts/2016-09-09-reactor-idle-tycoon-energy-sector.md

 Game Great business management game in the energy sector

 Welcome to Reactor - Energy Sector Tycoon, a pixel-based graphic that gives you tons of on-site fun.
 In this tycoon game, you will build your energy business, make a fortune, generate energy, build an energy ecosystem for your city, and upgrade power plants.
-Sell ââenergy and become a billionaire and a clicker hero.
+Sell energy and become a billionaire and a clicker hero.
 But it's not as easy as you might think, it's a job tycoon because you can lose your power plants in an instant.
 You have to manage the production of heat, convert it into energy, otherwise the power plants will explode.

 \* Energy Miner Tycoon - Evolutionary strategy